Parafix/R/README.md

 - Make markdown of graphs or specific scripts for reporting in pdf
 - Make custom reporting for GA on metrics that really matter - conversion rates, spend/return, weighted, etc.
 - Make several machine learning template according to supervised or unsupervised techniques

+# Services
+- Make the general analytical marketeer and/or its reporting obsolete for GA